jestjs/jest/docs/ManualMocks.md

   config
 ```

-When a manual mock exists for a given module, Jest's module system will use that module when explicitly calling `jest.mock('moduleNmae')`.
+When a manual mock exists for a given module, Jest's module system will use that module when explicitly calling `jest.mock('moduleName')`.

 Here's a contrived example where we have a module that provides a summary of
 all the files in a given directory.